laureat/PowerBI-projects/workouts/2022-wk3/README.md

-This graph calculates percentage change difference in stock prices.
+This graph calculates **percentage change** difference in stock prices.

-The base value is the closing price of a stock for a date selected by user.
+The base value is the closing price of a stock for a date selected by user (dashed line).

 ![](images/pct_change.png)